Summer 2020 is your very last chance to join our team and explore the stunning beauty of Dilijan National Park with us!

-If you’re keen to hike this classic stage of the Transcaucasian Trail in Armenia, and you want to support our work by doing so, why not join this exclusive 8-day adventure through the forests & mountains of Dilijan National Park?
+If you’re keen to hike the original stage of the Transcaucasian Trail in Armenia, and you want to support our work by doing so, why not join us in July for this 8-day adventure through the forests & mountains of Dilijan National Park?

 You’ll join core members of the TCT Armenia team as part of an intimate group of fellow supporters, taking in the very best of the natural and cultural gems the national park has to offer – an experience you’ll find on offer nowhere else.

-As always, all the proceeds from your participation will be invested directly back into our work in Armenia to ensure the future of this ambitious long-distance trail.
+And just like before, all the proceeds from your participation will be invested in our ongoing work in Armenia to bring this ambitious long-distance trail to completion.

 July 5th–12th 2020

 Day 1: Afternoon transfer from Yerevan, welcome meal & night in homestay.